-History Cambridge is the holder of many eclectic collections from Cambridge’s past and present.
-Specializing in social history, our collections tell the story of how people lived during the Revolutionary War, the Civil War, the Industrial Revolution, and the cultural revolution of the mid-20th century.
+History Cambridge holds eclectic collections from Cambridge’s past.
+Specializing in social history, they tell the story of how people lived during the Revolutionary War, the Civil War, the Industrial Revolution, and the cultural revolution of the mid-20th century.

-- Use the magnifying glass tool () on the top navigation bar to search the website for what makes you curious.
+- Use the magnifying glass tool () on the top navigation bar to search this website.

-Interested?
-Please read our Rules for the Use of Materials and call 617-547-4252 or email us at firstname.lastname@example.org to schedule your appointment at least a week in advance.
+If you want to visit the archive to view materials in person, please read our Rules for the Use of Materials and call 617-547-4252 or email us at firstname.lastname@example.org to schedule your appointment at least a week in advance.
+More information is here.

 - Cambridge Archives